 Unless you have either the requisites for this course or written special permission from your Dean's Designate (e.g., Department/Program Counsellors, Science Academic Counselling) to enroll in it, you may be removed from this course and it will be deleted from your record.
 This decision may not be appealed.
 You will receive no adjustment to your fees in the event that you are dropped from a course for failing to have the necessary prerequisites.

 2. Instructor Information

 Instructor: Dr. Douglas Woolford

 Email: dwoolfor@uwo.ca

 Office: Western Science Centre (WSC) 221

 Phone: 519-661-2111 ext.
 88326

-Office House As announced in class (on ONAI and by annoi
+Office Hours: TBD, or as announced in class/on OWL and by appointment.